berachain/docs/apps/bend/content/learn/help/glossary.md

 ## Under-Collateralized

 Under-Collateralized refers to a scenario where the value of the collateral is less than the value of the loan it secures.
-At an individual user's level, if the ratio of the value of the collateral to the value of the loan falls below (the Loan-to-Value ratio e.g. `80%` for `WETH`), then the loan is eligible for liquidation.
+At an individual user's level, if the ratio of the value of the collateral to the value of the loan falls below the Loan-to-Value ratio (e.g., `80%` for `WETH`), then the loan is eligible for liquidation.

 ## Loan-To-Value (LTV)

-The maximum borrowing power of a specific collateral.
-If `WETH` has an LTV of 80%, for every 1 `WETH` worth of collateral the user will be able to borrow a maximum of 0.8 `WETH` worth of `$HONEY`.
+The maximum borrowing power of specific collateral.
+If `WETH` has an LTV of 80%, for every 1 `WETH` worth of collateral, the user will be able to borrow a maximum of 0.8 `WETH` worth of `$HONEY`.

 ## Flash Loans